heenamadan/NotificationSystem/notification-service/README.md

 Now

-Run `gradlew bootRun` in below oath
+Run `gradlew bootRun` in below path
 <path>\notification-service\producer
 to start the server manually.